API reference

 Session tokens

 After successful authentication, the server issues a session token stored as an HTTP-only cookie.
 This token is automatically included in subsequent requests.
+Tokens are cryptographically signed and cannot be tampered with.
+Each token is bound to the user's session and IP address for additional security.

-Token refresh
+Token lifecycle & refresh

 Available endpoints

-The API is organized by module
+The API is organised by module

 Requests